radocode/radocode/README.md

 - I like to work under Agile methods and Scrum/Kanban teams.

-- I am currently looking to relocate to Portugal or Spain.
 - I ♥ remote work!

 - 🔭 I’ve done an app made in Vue.js, Vuetify, NestJS and AWS Lambda stack for a banking/insurance company.